Joe Perry (musician): Decline of Aerosmith and formation of Joe Perry Project (1979–1984)

 In 1979, Aerosmith headlined over Van Halen, Ted Nugent, AC/DC and Foreigner during the world music festival concerts.
 However, as the decade was about to conclude, the band's drug use began taking its toll, and tensions were slowly coming to a head.
 On July 28, 1979, at the World Series of Rock in Cleveland, an argument resulted in Perry's wife throwing a glass of milk at Tom Hamilton's wife.
 Perry and Tyler had a heated argument, which led to Perry leaving Aerosmith part-way through the recording of the album Night in the Ruts, with the remainder of his parts played by temporary guitarists.
 Perry took a collection of unrecorded material with him, which would later become the basis of his album Let the Music Do the Talking, released in 1980.
-The album featured vocalist Ralph Mormon, bassist David Hull and drummer Ronnie Stewart and went on to sell 250,000 copies.
-Midway through the tour in support of the album, Ralph Mormon was replaced for the remainder of the tour by Joey Mala.
+The album featured vocalist Ralph Morman, bassist David Hull and drummer Ronnie Stewart and went on to sell 250,000 copies.
+Midway through the tour in support of the album, Ralph Morman was replaced for the remainder of the tour by Joey Mala.
 It was followed by I've Got the Rock'n'Rolls Again in 1981, which featured vocalist/rhythm guitarist Charlie Farren, a veteran of the Boston rock scene.
 After this tour, there was a major shakeup of the band: Charlie Farren, David Hull and Ronnie Stewart left the band and the Joe Perry Project was dropped from Columbia Records.
 Equipped with a new record label (MCA Records) and three new band members in singer Mach Bell, bassist Danny Hargrove and drummer Joe Pet, the Joe Perry Project released the follow-up and Once a Rocker, Always a Rocker (1983).
-These albums didn't fare as well as The Project's debut, selling only 40,000 copies apiece.
+These albums did not fare as well as The Project's debut, selling only 40,000 copies apiece.
 Despite the poor sales, The Project went out on a final tour in support of the album, adding former Aerosmith guitarist Brad Whitford to the lineup.
 During this tour, The Project performed in a series of co-bills with Huey Lewis and the News.